William Woods Holden

 William Woods Holden (November 24, 1818 – March 1, 1892) was an American politician who served as the 38th and 40th governor of North Carolina.
 He was appointed by President Andrew Johnson in 1865 for a brief term and then elected in 1868.
 He served until 1871 and was the leader of the state's Republican Party during the Reconstruction Era.

 Holden was the second governor in American history to be impeached, and the first to be removed from office through that process.
 His impeachment was politically motivated due to his suppression of the Ku Klux Klan.
-After Republicans lost the 1870 election, Democrats impeached him on eight charges for supposed actions during the Kirk–Holden war.
+After Republicans lost the 1870 election, Democrats impeached Holden on eight fabricated charges relating to the Kirk–Holden war.
 He is the only North Carolina governor to have been impeached.
-In 2011, Holden was posthumously pardoned by the North Carolina Senate.
+In 2011, Holden was posthumously pardoned by the North Carolina Senate in a 48–0 vote.

 Life

 Early years

 Holden was born on November 24, 1818, and raised near Hillsborough, North Carolina.
-At age of 10, he began a six-year apprenticeship with Dennis Heartt at the Hillsborough Recorder newspaper in Hillsborough, North Carolina.
+Aged 10, he began a six-year apprenticeship with Dennis Heartt at the Hillsborough Recorder newspaper in Hillsborough, North Carolina.
 By age 19, Holden was working as a printer and writer at the Raleigh Star, in Raleigh, North Carolina.
 He then studied law, was admitted to the bar in 1841, and became a member of the Whig party.
 However, he never practiced law and instead participated in the newspaper business.

 In 1843, he became owner and editor of the North Carolina Standard in Raleigh.
 He changed the newspaper's party affiliation to the Democratic Party.
 When Holden took over the newspaper, it was struggling financially.
 Under his leadership, it became one of the most widely read newspapers in the state.
 He continued as owner and editor of the newspaper until he was elected governor.